Direct Billing

 There are no charges applicable for direct billing your Physiotherapy and Massage Therapy services provided at Elevation Health; however in order to provide this service we will need your Insurer’s Plan or policy Number and Member ID Number to process this, but please do let us know in advance that it is an insurance claim to help you process the insurance claim efficiently.

-Note: we can not guarantee direct invoicing at every appointment unless informed prior to the session due to certain complications with certain Insurers’ benefits plan policies or due to problems with the submission portal.
+Note: we cannot guarantee direct invoicing at every appointment unless informed prior to the session due to certain complications with certain Insurers’ benefits plan policies or due to problems with the submission portal.

 What insurers can we direct bill to?